tekperfect/devops-docs/docs/courses/14-Cloud_Computing/lessons/aws-ec2.md

 ### Launching An Instance

-1. To create an instance login to aws with a non root account.
+1. To create an instance login to AWS with a non root account.
 This is very important because your instructor should have helped you all create a policy that will restrict the types of instances you can create.
 Which should prevent individuals from launching instances that do not qualify for free tier usage.

 2. From the main AWS menu in the upper left hand corner of the screen select "Services" selection with the 9 dots that make a square and select EC2.
 If EC2 is not listed you can type it in the search box and select it.